jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 # Santo Daime

-First of all, I want to emphasize that my opinions, exhibited here, are mine alone and have not been endorsed by any church leaders, or well, anybody else.
-Feedback or comments are welcome.

 Among many other effects, sensitivity to posture and gesture are greatly enhanced by [5-HT2A receptor agonists]({{< relref "psychoactive" >}}#serotonin) such as daime.
 I have made some study of static poses that align with